-'Time necessary for getting water' has an expected negative and significant sign in some cases, in particular, for underweight and wasting (Table 2).
-Pseudo panel analysis confirms that it is negatively and significantly associated with "weight-for-height".
+'Time necessary for getting water' has an expected negative and significant sign in some cases (Table 2).
+Pseudo panel analysis confirms that it is negatively and significantly associated with weight-for-height.
 As women are responsible for fetching water, there is an unavoidable trade-off between this activity and childcare.
-Access to electricity has a positive and significant coefficient for underweight and wasting measures in Table 2.
+Access to electricity has a positive and significant coefficient in a number of cases in Table 2.
 It is negative and significant in column (3) of Table 3, "weight-for-height" for pseudo panel applied to all the three rounds.